Sonic Unleashed: Plot

 After six out of the seven continents are returned to normal, Chip is able to regain his memory; he is in fact Dark Gaia's opposite, Light Gaia.
-Since the beginning of time, the two of them had been in a cycle where Dark Gaia would break the planet apart, and Light Gaia would put it back together.
-Chip was released along with Dark Gaia, but because both of them were released prematurely, he lost his memory, and Dark Gaia was broken apart.
-They are able to place the last Chaos Emerald in the shrine on the final continent at Eggman's new empire, "Eggmanland", but are interrupted by him; Sonic then defeats Eggman who is using a robot that utilizes Dark Gaia's power, the Egg Dragoon.
-During the battle, the three sink into the core of the Earth and encounter Dark Gaia.
-Eggman orders Dark Gaia to destroy Sonic, but it turns on him, knocking him away with one of its tentacles, and absorbs the power that turned Sonic into a Werehog, curing Sonic of lycanthropy.
+Since the beginning of time, the duo had been in an eternal conflict where Gaia would break the planet apart and he would put it back together.
+Chip was released along with Dark Gaia, but because both of them were released prematurely, he lost his memory and Gaia was broken apart.
+They are able to place the last Chaos Emerald in the shrine on the final continent at Eggman's new empire, "Eggmanland", but are intercepted by him; Sonic then takes on the doctor's latest contraption that utilizes Dark Gaia's power.
+Following the battle, the trio wind up in Earth's core and encounter Dark Gaia, whom Eggman orders to finish Sonic, but it ignores and swats him away before absorbing the power that turned Sonic into a Werehog, curing Sonic of that condition.

-Dark Gaia then attacks Sonic and Chip, but Chip protects Sonic and calls all of the Gaia temples together to form the Light Gaia Colossus and fight Dark Gaia.
-The Gaia Colossus seemingly destroys Dark Gaia, but Dark Gaia is not finished with them or the Earth yet, and consumes the entire world in darkness, becoming Perfect Dark Gaia in the process.
-Chip then gives the restored Chaos Emeralds to Sonic, allowing him to turn into Super Sonic and continue their fight, until he finally destroys it; Dark Gaia sinks back into the planet, but the battle takes its toll on Super Sonic.
-Chip saves Sonic by throwing him to the surface, before returning himself to the inside of the planet; he leaves behind his necklace and some parting words.
-Sonic places the necklace on his hand as a bracelet to remind him of their adventure together before speeding off with Tails, flying alongside him on the coastline in the Tornado plane.
+Gaia then attacks Sonic and Chip, but Chip protects Sonic and calls all of the Gaia temples together to form the Gaia Colossus and fight his opposite.
+Even though the duo gain the upper hand, Gaia soon envelops the planet in darkness and fully matures.
+Chip then gives the restored Chaos Emeralds to Sonic, allowing him to turn into Super Sonic and continue their fight, until Gaia is finally defeated and returned to dormancy, but the battle takes its toll on Super Sonic.
+Chip saves Sonic by sending him back to the surface before returning himself to his own dormancy; he leaves behind his necklace and some parting words.
+Sonic fashions the necklace as a bracelet to remind him of their adventure together before speeding off with Tails.